 The detailed scientific programme of the course is annexed to this circular.
-Several changes are introduced with the training course 2015, mainly following suggestions of former course participants as well as adapting to modern possibilities in running such a course:
+Several changes are introduced with the training course 2017, mainly following suggestions of former course participants as well as adapting to modern possibilities in running such a course:

 - The training course is planned as a 4-week course.
-The first 3 weeks are dedicated to fundamental lessons and exercises on Seismology, Microzonation, Strong Ground Motion, and Seismic Hazard Assessment.
-During the fourth week the participants will learn about InSAR.
-In addition, they will also closely work together with experts in small groups for one day (Expert Day).
-Already with the application, an interested person can propose a topic he/she wants to work on during the ExpertDay and which data and methods they want to apply. - Also during the fourth week, two days of the training course are dedicated to scientific-technical presentations by the course participants.
+The training is dedicated to fundamental lessons and exercises on Seismology, Microzonation, Strong Ground Motion, and Seismic Hazard Assessment and Risk Estimation.
+Additional topics are the use of InSAR and geodynamic modelling.
+In addition, the course participants will also closely work together with experts in small groups for 2 days (Expert Days).
+Already with the application, an interested person can propose a topic he/she wants to work on during the ExpertDays and which data and methods they want to apply.

+- Some sessions of the training course are dedicated to scientific-technical presentations by the course participants.
 He/she has to report about his/her work, including the work done during the Expert Day and about the methods used and the results achieved.
-The scientific-technical presentations are planned as talks to the other course participants and interested colleagues from the GFZ. - In case a course participant wants to use his own data (seismic data, instrumental microzonation, earthquake catalogue, etc.) during the time of the Training Course a copy of the data has to be sent to the GFZ before arrival for error checking and quality control.
+The scientific-technical presentations are planned as talks to the other course participants and interested colleagues from the GFZ.

+- In case a course participant wants to use his own data (seismic data, instrumental microzonation, earthquake catalogue, etc.) during the time of the Training Course a copy of the data has to be sent to the GFZ before arrival for error checking and quality control.